Hi! I'm Laura

 The walk back to the village is the same path you take up there but in reverse.
 We ended up veering off the marked trail by the restaurant.
 Look out for yellow signs that point towards Refuge des Éspuguettes, and then Gavarnie.
 We avoided the crowds, crossed a few streams, found an amazing meadow with wild horses and an alternative view of the Cirque de Gavarnie to admire, much better than walking back the same trail.

+What are Cirques?
 Common across the Pyrenees cirques are bowl-shaped, amphitheatre rock formations that glaciers carve into mountains and valley sidewalls.

 Lac d’Estaing – French Pyrenees